Chad Hugo: Career

 In 2003, Hugo co-wrote and co-produced all songs on Kenna's debut album New Sacred Cow, and the Neptunes released a compilation album, Clones, featuring songs and remixes from various Star Trak artists.
 At the 2004 Grammy Awards, they won awards for "Best Pop Vocal Album" for their work on Justified, and "Producer of the Year".
 Continuing his work with Kenna, Hugo co-produced all tracks on his next three projects: The Black Goodbye EP (2007), Make Sure They See My Face (2007), and Land 2 Air Chronicles II: Imitation Is Suicide Chapter 1 (2013).
 Hugo's notable solo production work includes collaborations with Ashlee Simpson, JoJo, E-40, the Internet, and Brockhampton.
 He has also done remixes for Jesse McCartney, Kings of Leon, and St. Vincent.
 Hugo also notably co-wrote "I Care" from Beyoncé's studio album 4.

 Hugo worked with Baltimore producer and DJ Daniel Biltmore under the name "MSSL CMMND", releasing mixtapes, original productions, and remixes of artists including Rhye, Iamsu!.
 Under the moniker Yardnoise, he produced six tracks on the companion album to the film Manny (2014), by directors Ryan Moore and Leon Gast, which chronicled the early life and career of Filipino boxer Manny Pacquiao.

 Hugo and Pharrell Williams were inducted into the Songwriters Hall of Fame as a part of the 2020 class.

+In 2023, Chad reunited with his MSSLCMMND partner, DJ Dan Biltmore, in Biltmore's new group, Visors.
+Collaborating under the alias St. Charles, Visors released their debut single "Turning" through Arbutus Records in February 2023.

 In 2024, Hugo filed a legal action against Williams over the trademarks for the production duo's name.
 Williams subsequently confirmed the duo were no longer on speaking terms.

+Hugo released his debut solo single, "JumpUpW!Nya" featuring Tierra Whack & Leikeli47, in July 2026.